4 easy questions to check if you are fully GDPR compliant

 Deutsche Wohnen SE, a German real estate company, are also being fined for failing to provide an archiving solution that would allow for the erasure of the data that was no longer necessary.
 The imposed fine amounts to 14.5 million EUR, which constitutes 2% of the company’s annual turnover).

 As you see, the new legislation is going to affect everyone.
 Of course, you can have your fingers crossed and hope that your company will never be checked (which, we believe, is wishful thinking), or you can have your back covered with a useful tool for Jira and Confluence.
-See how it works.
+See how it works in our YouTube video.

 Check yourself – 4 GDPR-questions